circus-real/colour-game/README.md

 # Colour game

-This is a little game to test how good you are at telling colours apart.
+A funny little game to test how good you are at telling colours apart.

 ## Contributors